The Finish Line (game show)

 The Finish Line is a British game show that first aired on 21 August 2023, starring Roman Kemp as host and Sarah Greene as co-host.
 Five contestants compete in four rounds, each eliminating a contestant, with the one remaining contestant playing one final round in an attempt to win £5,000.
 The show sees these contestants answering quick-fire questions on moving podiums that are mounted on parallel lanes of a track, attempting to cross the finish line to remain in the game.

 Format

 Rounds 1 to 3 (Pictures/Missing Letters/Pairs)

 The contestants individually play a qualifying game to determine their lane assignments, attempting to give five correct answers in as short a time as possible.
 There is no penalty for a pass or miss, and the clock stops on the fifth correct answer or after 45 seconds have elapsed, whichever occurs first.
 The contestant with the shortest time is assigned to Lane 1, the second-shortest to Lane 2, and so on.
+Too many wrong answers will mean Game Over in each qualifier and Too many passes sometimes mean time will be up.

 Each qualifier has a different format, as follows: